markstachowski/devfile-sample-java-springboot-basic/README.md

-# devfile-sample-java-springboot-basic
+# Ignite POC
-A basic sample application using Java Spring Boot with devfile
+A demo application using Java Spring Boot with devfile for Ignite's POC.